 Obtaining a Brazil visa is not really that hard.
 You may have to go to the embassy and apply for one, and you may go through a tedious process, but if you are lucky, you can avoid that.
-There are four countries whose citizens can now apply for a Brazil electronic visa: US citizens, Japanese citizens, Australians, and Canadians.
-For the moment, these are the four nationalities who are eligible for a Brazil evisa.

 That is the first requirement or any visa: eligibility.
 You need to check that first before deciding where you want to go on vacation.
 Some countries are visa-exempt, like the people from Chile or El Salvador.
-In fact, there are 93 jurisdictions whose citizens do not require a visa if they plan to stay in Brazil for 90 days or less.
+In fact, there are more than 93 countries whose citizens do not require a visa if they plan to stay in Brazil for 90 days or less.
 The other remaining nationalities, however, need a visa.

-If you crossed eligibility of the list, you can move on and prepare for your application process.
-What you should do is gather the materials that are asked of you.
 To get a Brazil e-Visa, you do not need many documents, and your chances of already having them are pretty high.
 Here is a list of what you need: